Finn-Lab/BGCdetection_pipeline/README.md

 - `--input`: Path to the CSV file containing input information.
 - `--outdir`: Directory where the output files will be stored.
+#### Options
+- `--min_lenght_contig`: Defines the minimum length of contig to process.
+Increasing this value can speed up processing by excluding shorter contigs.
+Default = 3000.

 ## Configuration